cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### B. Collect votings from peers: this process has two modes: miner and non-miner:
+In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
 #### B1. non-mining users, which are on battery power or telecome data service.
 0. release android wake-lock and wifi-lock
 1. random walk to next followed chain id; random walk until connect to a next relay using Kademlia and TAU chain info;